juanibiapina/resume/resume.md

 <small>August 2017 - present</small>

-At Babbel I help build APIs and platform support for mobile and web clients.
-A big part of the work is designing good APIs that can be used by current and future company initiatives.
-I'm also participating on the microservice extraction initiative, as well as helping bring the development, testing, infrastructure and interviewing practices up to date.
-We deal with lots of AWS services and automated infrastructure.
-I was a major contributor to migration of user's vocabulary from MySql to DynamoDB.
+As a Principal at Babbel, I work in the Content Platform team, supporting the learning content CMS and related content distribution APIs for all our internal clients (mainly web and mobile, but also other backends and data).
+I design or help design cross-team content related initiatives, always striving for small deliverables that bring value to users and allow teams to work independently.

+Previous achievements:
+- Designed content APIs for current and future company initiatives, focusing on changeability.
+- Actively drove or participated in many topics on our service extraction initiative.
+- Helped improve development, testing, dependency management, infrastructure and interviewing practices.
+- I was a major contributor to the migration of user's vocabulary from MySql to DynamoDB.
-I also contribute to Babbel's engineering strategy, helping teams become more autonomous and spreading knowledge about content distribution and overall architecture.
-My work in this area resulted in my promotion to Principal.
+- Contributed to Babbel's engineering strategy, helping teams become more autonomous.
+- Spread knowledge about content distribution and overall architecture through documentation and workshops.
+- Mentored developers from Junior to Senior.

 Technologies:

+- Ruby, Typescript and Go
-- Ruby
+- Rails, React
-- Rails, Terraform
+- Terraform
-- DynamoDB, AWS Batch, AWS DMS and many other AWS services
+- AWS Lambda, DynamoDB, Cloudwatch and many other services

 ### Senior Full-Stack Software Developer at Movinga

 <small>Feb 2017 - August 2017</small>

-I joined a team of full-stack developers at Movinga and immediately started working on a micro service and its three client applications.
+I joined a team of full-stack developers at Movinga and immediately started working on a microservice and its three client applications.
 I was also responsible for starting a couple of frontend applications from scratch.
-Later we extracted a pricing micro service from the main legacy code in order to improve deployment times, frequency (from once every two weeks to 10 times a day) and provide better insights about our prices.
+Later we extracted a pricing microservice from the main legacy code in order to improve deployment times, frequency (from once every two weeks to 10 times a day) and provide better insights about our prices.